6 Reasons to Be a Fan of Brass Jewelry

 - Transparent enamels on brass jewelry is gorgeous.

-I’ve been using transparent reds and greens in particular on some of those new Nunn Design brass stamped pieces, and I’m in love with the results.
-The transparent red on brass makes the whole thing look like rose gold or regular gold with just the prettiest hint of pink in it and I even see a touch of shimmer, like really pretty old-fashioned hard candy.
-Love.
+I’ve been using transparent reds and greens in particular on some of those new Nunn Design brass-stamped pieces, and I’m in love with the results.
+The transparent red on brass makes the whole thing look like rose gold or regular gold with just the prettiest hint of pink in it.
+I even see a touch of shimmer, like really pretty old-fashioned hard candy – love it.

 Soldering brass jewelry is not as hard as you might think, especially if you just have one step to solder.

 Kerry Bogert’s Rustic Wrappings has great “recipes” for creating patinas on alternative metals in copper and brass jewelry using household items like vinegar, salt and ammonia – even salt-and-vinegar potato chips, as shown here.
 My favorite verdigris looks just as lovely on brass jewelry as on copper.

 You can create beautiful patinas on brass, too.